japila-books/spark-sql-internals/docs/spark-sql-SchemaRelationProvider.md

 [[implementations]]
 NOTE: There are no known direct implementation of <<contract, PrunedFilteredScan Contract>> in Spark SQL.

+!!! tip
-TIP: Use spark-sql-RelationProvider.md[RelationProvider] for data source providers with schema inference.
+    [RelationProvider](RelationProvider.md) is used for data source providers with schema inference.

+!!! tip
-TIP: Use both `SchemaRelationProvider` and spark-sql-RelationProvider.md[RelationProvider] if a data source should support both schema inference and user-defined schemas.
+    Use both `SchemaRelationProvider` and [RelationProvider](RelationProvider.md) if a data source should support both schema inference and user-defined schemas.